cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 Note, that there is another format that expresses DNS messages in CBOR, C-DNS {{-cdns}}.
 C-DNS is primarily a file format to minimize traces of multiple DNS messages and uses the fact that there are multiple messages to do its compression.
-Common values such as names or addresses are collected in separate tables which are referenced from the messages, comparable to CBOR-packed {{-cbor-packed}}.
+Common values such as names or addresses are collected in separate tables which are referenced from the messages, comparable to Packed CBOR {{-cbor-packed}}.
 However, this may add overhead for individual DNS messages.

 The format described in this document is a transfer format that aims to provide conciseness and compression for individual DNS messages to be sent over the network.